brunoklein99/deep-learning-notes/README.md

 * Relevant paper: https://arxiv.org/abs/1503.03832

 * Choose triplets that are "hard" (not random), otherwise gradient descent won't do anything, because the DNN will be getting everything right, it would be trivial to satisfy the condition <= 0.

+## 4.13 Face Verification and Binary Classification

+* Use Logistic Regression to output if the images are the same.
+The input features would be the absolute difference between each element of the network embedding.